samitsdei/React-topics-checklist/README.md

   - [ ] context with vanilla React
 - [ ] refs
   - [ ] refs for storing objects that don't influence the rendering
-  - [ ] using refs for avoiding outdated state
+  - [ ] using refs to avoid outdated state
   - [ ] the _ref_ property for accessing DOM elements
   - [ ] the _ref_ property in custom components

 ## Performance optimization

-- [ ] React devtools and performance
+- [ ] React dev tools and performance
 - [ ] memoization
 - [ ] memoization of expensive calculations
 - [ ] skipping unneeded rerenders